 How to Teach Kids to Snorkel

-- Let your child play with the snorkel and get the hang of breathing through it.
+Now let your child play with the snorkel and get the hang of breathing through it.
 The snorkel doesn't need to be threaded through the loop on the face mask.
 Just tuck it between the face mask and your child's face.
-When a kid panics while snorkeling, it's usually because she has not mastered breathing through her mouth.
-It's important to let her practice in shallow water until she feels confident.
+When a kid panics while snorkeling, it's usually because they have not mastered breathing through the mouth.
+It's important to let them practice in shallow water until they feel confident.

-- Once on vacation, do some snorkel practicing in a pool.
+Once on vacation, do some snorkel practicing in a pool.
 Start in the kiddie pool or the shallow end of the big pool.
 Toss items on the pool's floor and let your child peer at them through the mask.
-Start by practicing with your child upright, face down in the water before attempting to snorkel while swimming.
+Start by practicing with your child upright and face down in the water before attempting to snorkel while swimming.

-- Coach your child to be aware of their surroundings and not kick other snorkelers in the face.
-Some kids get so absorbed in what they're seeing that they don't notice other snorkelers.
+Coach your child to be aware of their surroundings and not kick other snorkelers in the face.
+Some kids get so absorbed in what they're seeing that they don't notice other swimmers.